frontity/docs/docs/guides/what-are-the-requisites-of-wordpress-for-frontity.md

 ### Have pretty permalinks activated

-Fronttiy require that the WordPress data source uses one of the pretty permalinks options, rather than the plain one, in `Settings->Permalinks`.
+Frontiy requires that the WordPress data source uses one of the pretty permalinks options, rather than the plain one, in `Settings->Permalinks`.

 ![](../.gitbook/assets/wordpress-permalink-setting.png)